 With all my farm chores I got tired of moving around the mobile coop so I decided it was time to lighten my work load.

 Today I’m going to explain how this coop will work while still providing a natural environment for the quail.

 The House and Fence Concept

-I haven’t decided if I’ll actually go this far with the house, this all kind of depends on if I plan to grow our flock.
+I haven’t decided if I’ll actually go that far with the house, this all kind of depends on if I plan to expand my flock.

 How This House Works!

-Raising birds naturally is of great importance.
-Watching animals thrive in free range environment is the best.
+Raising birds naturally is of great importance to me because I enjoy watching birds live as natural as possible.
 This concept allows for more room and the opportunity to fly.

-The doors are important; there is one outside for your access to provide food and water and gather eggs.
+The doors are important; there’s one outside for your access to provide food and water and gather eggs.
 The inside door will be used to move the birds to the next house after it has been added.

 This system is very similar to rotational grazing but it’s designed for birds.

 The quail will live on one side for a couple weeks and then be move to the other side giving the first area a chance to rest.